JousefAly/EducationalManagmentSystem/README.md

 It increased my oop skills, Engineering skills and extremely raised my troubleshooting and debugging skills.

+This System was all done In  memory without any storage system like files or database.

 Having this project done pushed me towards learning more

 # Features